g026r/riverking2/README.md

 ### I Did The Above, But How Do I Toggle Off the Rumble?

 That's the best part: you can't!
 The code to actually trigger the rumble was left in the game, but the menu item to toggle it on & off was removed.
 And why would not?
-The game was released on hardware without the hardware for it.
+The game was released without the hardware for it.

 <img height="320" alt="Kawa no Nushi Tsuri 4 menu showing a third rumble option" src="https://github.com/user-attachments/assets/2f6442c8-4680-4b98-9b61-c547fd177577" /> <img height="320" alt="Legend of the River King 2 2025-08-05 21 40 56" src="https://github.com/user-attachments/assets/814fd8b8-665d-487a-9f4c-ea20aa220278" />

+Probably someone could patch it back in.
+But this patch is just a very quick fix to get it working on hardware that follows the stricter Nintendo-style start-up sequence.

 ## What Does It Do?